sunghangga/gtfs-realtime/README.md

 > Otherwise, no data will be available for response since GTFS realtime data need to be joined with the GTFS static data in the query.
 > GTFS static data can be imported using [GTFS-Static app](https://bitbucket.org/sunghangga/gtfs-static-maestronic/src/master/).
 > There is also a [GTFS-Auto-Import app](https://bitbucket.org/sunghangga/gtfs-auto-import/src/master/) available for automatically importing the latest static data periodically.
-> With all three app running together, GTFS data will be up-to-date.
+> With all three app running together, GTFS data in database will always up-to-date.

 ## Docker